 A legislative modification in 2016 opened the R&D tax credit to small- and medium-sized companies, including startups.
 Congress passed the PATH Act to allow pre-revenue start-ups to use R&D credits by offsetting employer payroll taxes.
 Essentially, this tax credit incentivizes companies to continue innovation by reducing their tax liabilities, and rewards the financial risks inherent to create the “next new thing”.

-If your company the following requirements to be a Qualified Small Business (QSB), you can use the credit to offset your payroll taxes:
+If your company falls under the following requirements to be a Qualified Small Business (QSB), you can use the credit to offset your payroll taxes:

-1) Has less than 5 million gross receipts in the credit year, and
+1) Has less than $5M gross receipts in the credit year; and

-2) Has no gross receipts (including interest income) in any year prior to the 5-year period ending with the credit year, and
+2) Has no gross receipts (including interest income) in any year prior to the five-year period ending with the credit year; and